horozal/microservices-java-spring-boot-mysql/README.md

 # microservices-java-spring-boot-mysql

-Repository template for a project using the microservices architecture in Java with Spring Boot and MySQL.
+Template for a project using the microservices architecture in Java with Spring Boot and MySQL.

 It contains two sample microservices: